iPliskin/musical-umbrella/README.md

 # musical-umbrella
-A GitHub repository for Codecademy projects using Python.
+A GitHub repository for Codecademy projects from the Analyze Data With Python skill track.